 - Sailing boats up to 5 meters in length

 - Kayaks, canoes and pedal boats and boats with motors of under 3.5 Kw

 - For further information: Click here (in Spanish)

-- All other vessels may only be handled by a person holding an appropriate licence.
-Failure to have a licence may result in the vessel being confiscated or a hefty fine.
+- All other vessels may only be handled by a person holding an appropriate license.
+Failure to have a license may result in the vessel being confiscated or a hefty fine.

 Although a Yacht Masters certificate (and translation into Spanish) or an ICC (International Certificate of Competence) are considered sufficient proof of competence to skipper.